benaadams/dotnetcli-aspnet5/README.md

 ## How to run

 1. Get the dotnet CLI http://dotnet.github.io/getting-started/
-2. run `dotnet restore` in the root folder
+2. run `dotnet restore` in the root folder (if on OSX EL Capitan then use `dotnet restore osx.10.10-x64`)
 3. Navigate to either `HelloMvc` or `HelloWeb` and run `dotnet run`
 4. Navigate to `http://localhost:5000` in the browser